ChimeHQ/OperationPlus/README.md

 **AsyncOperation**

-A `BaseOperation` subclass that can be used for your synchronous operations.
+A `BaseOperation` subclass that can be used for your asynchronous operations.
 These are any operations that need to extend their lifetime past the `main` method.

 ```swift
 import Foundation